 This type of program is sometimes called an independent or non-standard food safety program.

-For more information, see Food safety audits.
+For more information, see audits and inspections.

 Class 2 food businesses